donnikitos/react-usePromise/README.md

 The `usePromiseState` function takes a string or component that should be displayed while the promise is not yeat resolved.
 It returns a variable and a setter function very much like in React.js.

-The setter function may take up to 2 parameters: 1st - Promise; 2nd -
+The setter function may take up to 2 parameters:
+* 1st - Promise
+* 2nd - Module Part to load (default is `default`)

 ```js
 import React from 'react';